"InternationalDrugMart.com has been a godsend. I've saved about 80 percent on my medications."

 How to reduce the risk of Cefaclor drug interactions and side effects?

-The health and medical information provided here is intended to supplement and not substitute for the expertise and judgment of your physician, pharmacists or other health care professional.
+The health and medical information provided here is intended to supplement and not substitute for the expertise and judgment of your physician, pharmacist, or other healthcare professionals.
 Before taking Cefaclor, inform your health care professional if you are allergic to penicillins or other cephalosporins, or if you have severe kidney disease and intestinal disease.
-Also, inform your doctor if you are pregnant, plan to become pregnant, or breast-feeding.
+Also, inform your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.